ckampfe/russ/README.md

 By default, Russ will only show unread entries, so any entries marked read will disappear from the entry list.
 To view entries you have marked read, press `a`.
 You can mark them unread by pressing `r` on a selected entry.
 To view entries that are unread (the default state), press `a` again.

+Pressing `c` copies the URL of the current feed or entry to your clipboard, depending on which is in focus.

 To refresh a single feed, press `r` when you are in the most general context (all the way to the left) and that feed is highlighted.
 To refresh all feeds, press `x` when in the most general context.